-Pomegranate contains a variety of chemicals that might have antioxidant effects.
+antioxidant effects.
 Some preliminary research suggests that chemicals in pomegranate juice might slow the progression of atherosclerosis (hardening of the arteries) and possibly fight cancer cells.
-But it is not known if pomegranate has these effects when people consume the juice.
+But it is not known if pomegranate has these effects when people drink the juice.

-- You have allergies to plants.
-People with plant allergies seem to be more likely to have an allergic reaction to pomegranate.
+Allergies to plants: People with plant allergies seem to be more likely to have an allergic reaction to pomegranate.